-Peking duck, Also known to the Chinese people as “Beijing Kaoya”, the popular and delicious Beijing Roast Duck surely has a long history in the country’s cuisine, culture, and even customs.
+Peking duck, Also known to the Chinese people as “Beijing Kaoya”, the popular and delicious Beijing Roast Duck surely has a long history in Chinese cuisine, culture, and even customs.
 No visit to this beautiful city would be complete if you haven’t gone to the Great Wall or feast on the delicious roasted duck.

 History of Peking Duck (Beijing Duck)